-For the fault trace from the M7.1 event, one team focused on documenting the two main strands of the fault from Highway 178 to the first dirt service road (B1 to the East and B2 to the West, Figure 19).
+For the fault trace from the M7.1 event, one team focused on documenting the two main strands of the fault from Highway 178 to the first dirt service road (B1 to the East and B2 to the West, Figure 21).
 At the north end near Highway 178, the strands mostly coincide.
-In between, they gradually converge.
-Figure 20 shows where the zone is 3 m wide, about a third of the way south of Highway 178 towards the service road.
+South of Highway 178, the zone remains relatively narrow, for example as shown in Figure 22 where the width is 3 m about a third of the way south of Highway 178 towards the service road.
 The strands diverge towards the service road, creating a localized extensional graben that is 60 m wide along line B5.
 The ground in the extension zone is about 40 cm lower relative to the zones outside of the fault strands.
-Line B1 followed the main eastern strand starting at Highway 178 and extending in a SW-direction for 1150 ft (350 m).
+Line B1 followed the main eastern strand starting at Highway 178 and extended in a SE-direction for 1150 ft (350 m) and line B2 followed the second strand toward the south.
 Generally, longitudinal cracks appeared in the stiff upper crust of the arid alluvial soil, with openings ranging from a few mm to 50 cm right at the surface.
-Lateral offsets in that area are marginal and vertical offsets were observed up to 16 in (40 cm) in some locations (Figure 21).
-At one particular location where the rupture crossed a dirt road south of Highway 178, a graben-like feature of distributed shear was encountered, having a zone of cracking nearly 16 ft (4.9 m) in width.
-In addition, transects B4 and B5 were followed to capture the full fault zone width.
-We bound the transect end-points by walking several meters past the point shown on Figure 22 to make sure no cracks were visible beyond those points.
-On these transects, we took continuous and overlapping pictures of the fault zone following a measuring tape on the ground.
-The crack location and width data is to be quantified in the lab.
+Lateral offsets in that area are marginal and vertical offsets were observed up to 16 in (40 cm) in some locations (Figure 23).
+The fault crossing at the dirt service road near line B5 as shown in Figure 24.

-Figure 19.
+Figure 21.
 Fault trace mapping at location of the surface rupture from the M7.1 event just south of Highway 178.